GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

 #figure(
   image("figures/diagram.svg", width: 80%),
+  caption: flex-caption(
-  caption: [
+    short: [
       Overview of the thesis organization
-  ]
+    ],
+    long: [
+      Overview of the thesis organization.
+      Each chapter, represented by a block, outlines a specific contribution.
+    ],
+  ),
 )